Alexander4127/recsys_lavka/README.md

 ### 3. **Efficiency Features**
 - Parquet caching for fast feature reuse
-- GPU acceleration for CatBoost and SVD
+- GPU acceleration for CatBoost and collaborative features